rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 We've done it!
 We've written a simple [GulpJS](http://gulpjs.com/) script and are now running a [SASS](http://sass-lang.com/), [AutoPrefixer](https://github.com/metrime/gulp-autoprefixer) and watch task.
 It's the perfect stepping stone to start adding more tasks which will make developing websites even easier.

-You can view the [gulp file example code on GitHub](https://github.com/rikschennink/gulpin-sass-to-css).
+You can view the [gulp file and example code on GitHub](https://github.com/rikschennink/gulpin-sass-to-css).